johncip/flyticket/README.md

 ## Notes

-I haven't committed to an API just yet and won't attempt semantic versioning until I do.
+Not attempting semantic versioning just yet because the API may change.
+(In particular, I may roll my own classes instead of using OpenStruct).

 #### TODO
 * [ ] make original json available